 Are Injections Covered by Insurance?

 In 2005 The Centeno-Schultz Clinic became the first clinic in the world to inject stem cells into the disc, a procedure called Perc-FSU.
 Fifteen years later we continue to innovate and advance stem cell injections of low back pain.
-We offer Telemedicine consultations with fellowship-trained physicians who can identify your candidacy and the best treatment option.
+We offer Telemedicine consultations with fellowship-trained physicians who can identify your candidacy and the best treatment option for your low back pain.
 Stop the pain today.

 1.Allegri M, Montella S, Salici F, et al. Mechanisms of low back pain: a guide for diagnosis and therapy.
 F1000Res.
 2016;5:F1000 Faculty Rev-1530.
 Published 2016 Jun 28. doi:10.12688/f1000research.8105.2